Cannabis Instead of SSRI for OCD?

 The first study tested mice who had occurrences of repetitive behavior that mimics the experience of adults with OCD.

 The research was based on a simple idea.
 Humans with OCD have brains that bear signs of glutamatergic abnormalities (in lay man’s terms: OCD messes with certain neurotransmitters, making some parts of the brain unable to communicate).
-Because cannabinoids have been shown to hinder the release of glutamates by the central nervous system, the study decided to test whether or not that hindrance would eliminate the symptoms of OCD.
+Because cannabinoids hinder the release of glutamates by the central nervous system, the study decided to test whether or not that hindrance would eliminate the symptoms of OCD.

 To double check their work, the researchers also applied an opposite test.
 They dosed other mice with a molecule that negatively affected the CB1 receptors.
 The subjects in those tests showed no changed whatsoever in compulsive behaviors.